 - a free slideshow to help you teach theme to 3rd, 4th, and 5th grade

-The activities above are geared for third, fourth, and fifth graders, but can easily be adapted to middle school students that are being introduced to theme.
+The activities above are geared for third, fourth, and fifth graders, but can easily be adapted to 6th grade students that need to review or practice theme.
 The activities address some of the following Common Core Standards:

 Determine a theme of a story, drama, or poem from details in the text; summarize the text.